What’s Your Skin Type?

-Your skin type can change over time.
-For example, younger people are more likely than older people to have a normal skin type.
+It can change over time.
+For example, younger people are more likely than older folks to have a normal skin type.

-- Water content, which affects your skin's comfort and elasticity
+- How much water is in your skin, which affects its comfort and elasticity

 Normal Skin Type

-Normal skin is not too dry and not too oily.
-It has:
+Not too dry and not too oily, normal skin has:

 - No or few imperfections